gnublet/laravel_basic_lms/README.md

 For courses, we can:
 - Display a list of courses
-- Display a list of sutdents enrolled in each course
+- Display a list of students enrolled in each course
 - Create a course
 - Modify a course
 - Enroll a student in a course.